SFTtech/openage/doc/nyan/api_reference/reference_effect.md

 *Example*: Consider a constructable resistor and an effector with a `TimeRelativeProgressIncrease` time of 10 seconds.
 The per-second change rate is calculated by dividing 100% by the time requirement of the effect.
 Hence, the change rate is 10%/s.
 This rate is fix.
 If the resistor currently has 30% construction progress, it would be constructed in 7 seconds.

 **type**
-The effect will be matched with a `Resistance.ContinuousResistance.TimeRelativeProgress` object that stores the same `ProgressType` object in its `type` member.
+The effect will be matched with a `Resistance.ContinuousResistance.TimeRelativeProgressChange` object that stores the same `ProgressType` object in its `type` member.
 Otherwise, the effect will not be applied.

 **total_change_time**
 The total time needed to change the resistors attribute points from 100% to 0 (for `TimeRelativeProgressDecrease`) or from 0 to 100% (for `TimeRelativeProgressIncrease`).